 There are definitely days when you simply don’t have the time to cook an elaborate meal no matter how much you want to.
 When this happens I am glad that I have a few recipes that I can easily whip up, which don’t take too much time to make and with ingredients that I usually keep in my pantry.
 This Chicken with Creamed Corn is one of my staples.
-My mom always made this in the Philippines and everyone who’ve tried this often asks for the recipe.
+My mom always made this in the Philippines and everyone who’s tried this often asks for the recipe.

-There she uses boneless skinless thighs which require longer cooking but here I use boneless breasts instead.
-I must admit that the thighs have more flavor as you tend to cook them longer and absorb more flavor that way but if you cook this in the slow cooker then even the chicken breasts tastes so much better.
+There she uses boneless skinless thighs that require longer cooking but here I use boneless breasts instead.
+I must admit that the thighs have more flavor as you tend to cook them longer and absorb more flavor that way but if you cook this in the slow cooker then even the chicken breasts taste so much better.
 Nonetheless, whichever type of chicken part you use for this recipe, you’ll always be happy with the results ’cause they are both tasty and creamy!

 3 Tbsp Oil

 Half a head of Garlic, cloves crushed

 2.2 lbs/ 1 kilo skinless boneless chicken breast or thighs, chopped or cubed